gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 What I find fascinating is that Dtrace is a *general purpose* tool.
 Go was never designed with Dtrace in mind, and vice-versa.
 Our code: same thing.
 And still, it works, no recompilation needed.
 I can instrument the highest levels of the stack to the kernel with one tool.
 That's pretty cool!

 Of course Dtrace is not perfect.
 User friendliness is, I think, pretty abysmal.
-It's an arcane power tool for people who took the time to decipher incomplete manuals.
+It's an arcane power tool for people who took the time to decipher incomplete manuals (for example registers on `aarch64` are not documented, but the ones on `SPARC` are...).
 But it's very often a life-saver.
 So thank you to their creators.

 Another learning for me is that super-linear algorithms will go unnoticed and seem fine for the longest time and then bite you hard years later.
 If the issue is not addressed, each time a new item (here, a new SQL migration) is added, things will slow down until they halt to a crawl.
 So if you see something, say something.
 Or better yet, use Dtrace to diagnose the problem!